I2SE/xpl-rest-api/json_properties.rst

 -------------------------

 This JSON object represents a powerline station within the current powerline network.
-Please note, that detail informations of the other devices must be collected by quering these devices.
+Please note, that detail information of the other devices must be collected by querying these devices.
 This may take some time, and also not all devices of other manufacturers will report all requested information.
 Thus some properties might be missing for single stations.